 The lands you’ll see are the same lands native indians, explorers, pioneers, cowboys, missionaries and settlers lived in or traveled upon over many centuries.

-In these beautifully scenic and wide open spaces you'll naturally feel a little of the free wind and spirit of the ole' American West.
+In these beautifully scenic and wide open spaces you'll naturally feel the free wind and spirit of the ole' American West.

-The subtle majesty of these lands, preserved to remain very much as they were back then, have a way of quietly touching that sense of freedom one can feel in mind and soul.
+The subtle majesty of these lands, preserved to remain very much as they were back then, have a way of quietly touching that sense of freedom in mind and soul.

 If your budget needs relief from those enticing, computerized wallet-farmers (slot machines), why not spend an afternoon exploring a different kind of science and technology with our very own engineering marvel - Hoover Dam.